 people exercising in nature by glawster

 Life insurance companies are concerned about pretty much the same things as doctors and people with heathy lifestyles: the typical and almost cliche-like definitions such as cholesterol, being overweight, tobacco use, diabetes and other serious medical conditions related to poor health or premature death.
 They usually ask you about your medical history and have you undergo a medical exam.
 Some of them might even ask for more extensive examinations, link an X-ray or EKG.
 Your blood and urine samples will be tested for any sign of disease, including HIV, cholesterol level, and any indications of disorders such as diabetes, kidney problems, hepatitis and other problems.
-The samples could be also screened for the presence of nicotine and certain medications as well as for illegal drugs.
+The samples could be also screened by labs for the presence of nicotine and certain medications as well as for illegal drugs.

 Having that said, let’s move on and figure out where can we improve things.
 There are some factors that you can’t put under your control, for example age and gender.
 However there are other variables you CAN control and this will not only improve your health, but give you better options for optimizing your financial health and securing your families future if something happens to you.